lingtalfi/Light_Kit_Admin/personal/mydoc/pages/lka-plugins.md

 This naming convention is used by some tools in our ecosystem, and so we recommend that you stick to it when you create **port plugins**.

+It's assumed that both planets, the port and the source come from the same galaxy.